ninad555/Mobile-Price-Prediction-/README.md

  Data Cleaning and extracting the main features using "Numpy" and "Pandas"

+ Linear Regressiono to estimate MSE and Accuracy

+ KNN used for prediction of Price range on  test data.

+ Deployed using Streamlit

    As a learner and to enhance my skills I have tried my best to improve the accuracy of the Model.

 Libraries Used
 Numpy ,
 Pandas,